nusofthq/avchat-documentation/_includes/features.md

 When you have [auto bandwidth reduction](http://docs.avchat.net/standalone#dynamic-bandwidth-usage-reduction) turned on (it’s on by default) streams are passed through the media server only when there is someone watching the respective stream.
 So even tough user X is broadcasting, his stream will only be recorded if he has one or more viewers.
 The stream recording process will also stop when user X has no more viewers.
 You can turn off [auto bandwidth reduction](http://docs.avchat.net/standalone#dynamic-bandwidth-usage-reduction).

-**H.264 vs Sorenson Spark**
+<h3>H.264 vs Sorenson Spark</h3>

 Advantages:

-1. H.264 requires `less bandwidth` than Sorenson Spark
+1. `H.264` requires `less bandwidth` than Sorenson Spark
-2. H.264 causes `less delay` when streaming between the broadcaster and the receiver
+2. `H.264` causes `less delay` when streaming between the broadcaster and the receiver
-3. H.264 provides `better image quality`, `smoother framerates` and `sharper edges and details`.
+3. `H.264` provides `better image quality`, `smoother framerates` and `sharper edges and details`.

 Disadvantages:

-H.264 is more `CPU intensive` than Sorenson Spark.
+`H.264` is more CPU intensive than Sorenson Spark.
 Having a lot of streams running at once may cause the AVChat client to have performance drawbacks for users with slower hardware.

-**Playing back the recorded files**
+<h3>Playing back the recorded files</h3>

 FLV